 The ‘Sunday School Bus’ and the first ‘Preschool Building’ have become important pictures of how we continue do our work at NewHope today.
 We don’t use dedicated ‘Christian’ spaces and we don’t lock our activities into traditional ‘Church’ categories.
 We rent, borrow, buy and build so we can host the community as we share Jesus and worship God.
 And we engage in everything from Bible study to global justice, education to medicine, youth work to food security, prayer to sports clubs as acts of obedience to God’s amazing mission in the world.
 We leverage the strength of working together to do some exciting and strategic things (the same way they set up a preschool in the very early days) and we celebrate each other’s individual opportunities to have a go on mission (as with Charles Hemming all those years ago).
 We love the fact that our first meeting place was on wheels and we never want to stop moving forward with God.

 Today we continue to provide open and welcoming spaces for our neighbours.
-We meet in multiple locations and host many life-giving initiatives with the same passion – to love God, love others and serve the world.
+We meet in multiple locations and host many life-giving initiatives with the same passion and vision – People Matter Most.
+There is Always Hope.
+Grace Changes Everything.

 We belong to the Baptist family.
 Three big ideas that define Baptists are: